Decentralized and Parallel Primal and Dual Accelerated Methods for Stochastic Convex Programming Problems: Dual methods for stochastic convex optimization with affine constraints

-Note that the same bound take place in non strongly convex case ($\mu_{\psi} = 0$).
-From \cite{allen2018make,jin2019short} it's known that this bound can not be improved.
-But from the Table~\ref{T:stoch} (for stochastic primal oracle) we may expect that this bound can be reduced to $\tilde{O}(\sigma^2_{\psi}/(\mu_{\psi}\e))$.
-It seems that for stochastic dual oracle such a reduction is impossible.
-We will call this approach \pd{R-RRMA+AC-SA$^{2}$} (Restart RRMA+AC-SA$^{2}$).
+Note that the same bound takes place in the non-strongly convex case ($\mu_{\psi} = 0$).
+From \cite{allen2018make,jin2019short} it is known that this bound cannot be improved.
+However, we may expect that this bound can be reduced to $\tilde{O}(\sigma^2_{\psi}/(\mu_{\psi}\e))$ ( see Table~\ref{T:stoch} for stochastic primal oracle).
+For the stochastic dual oracle\dm{,} such a reduction is probably impossible.
+We call this approach by {\tt R-RRMA+AC-SA$^{2}$} (Restart {\tt RRMA+AC-SA$^{2}$}).